mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 6, 2021

-**Today's JavaScript Progress**: Continued getting a handle on the DOM by practicing to:
+**Today's JavaScript Progress**: Continued building DOM manipulation expertise by completing four exercises:

 1. Select all elements of a particular type.
 2. Select element by class.